 Fire Season: Regularly scheduled general fire weather forecasts are issued twice per day by certified fire weather forecasters by 0900 and 1445.
+COVID-19: Planning Forecasts will be issued daily during the evening or midnight public forecast shift from late April through at least May 2020.

 Prescribed Burning Season: Regularly scheduled land management forecasts are issued by certified fire weather forecasters Monday through Friday by 0900 and 1430.
+COVID-19: Planning Forecasts will be issued daily during the evening or midnight public forecast shift from late April through at least May 2020.
 The Portland office will include wind gusts when the 10-minute wind speed is 10 mph or greater.

 "Overall Fire Environment" (as developed by the Northwest Coordination Center) for the NWS Portland forecast district will no longer be included in the morning forecast.
-Refer to the NWCC Predictive Services web site for more information. <a href="https://www.nwcc.numer.com/n fire agencies.
-If observations are not entered into WIMS by 1500 however, a forecast will not be produced for that station.
+Refer to the NWCC Predictive Services web site for more information.
+NWCC Home Page